- doxycycline hyclate

 Adults and children aged 12 years to less than 18 years

-The usual dose of Doxycycline Capsules for the treatment of acute infections in adults and children aged 12 years to less than 18 years is 200mg on the first day (administered as a single dose or divided into two equal doses with a twelve hour interval), followed by a maintenance dose of 100mg/day.
-In the management of more severe infections (particularly chronic infections of the urinary tract), 200mg daily should be given throughout the treatment period.
+The usual dose of Doxycycline Capsules for the treatment of acute infections in adults and children aged 12 years to less than 18 years is 200mg on the first day (as a single dose or divided doses), followed by a maintenance dose of 100mg/day.
+In the management of more severe infections, 200mg daily should be given throughout treatment.

 Children aged 8 years to less than 12 years.
 (Section 4.4)

 The use of doxycycline for the treatment of acute infections in children aged 8 years to less than 12 years should be carefully justified in situations where other drugs are not available, are not likely to be effective or are contraindicated.

 In such circumstance, the doses for the treatment of acute infections are:

 • For children 45 kg or less- Initial dose: 4.4 mg/kg (in single or 2 divided doses) with maintenance dose: 2.2 mg/kg (in single or 2 divided doses).
 In the management of more severe infections, up to 4.4 mg/kg should be given throughout treatment.

 • For children, over 45 kg - Dose administered for adults should be used.

 Children aged from birth to less than 8 years.

 Doxycycline should not be used in children aged younger than 8 years due to the risk of teeth discolouration.
 (Section 4.4 and 4.8)